dafny-lang/dafny/docs/DafnyRef/Types.md

 pushing negations down to the atoms), intra-cluster calls of greatest predicates must appear only in _positive_ positions—that is, they must appear as atoms and must not be negated.
-Additionally, to guarantee soundness later on, we require that they appear in _co-friendly_ positions—that is, in negation normal form, when they appear under existential quantification, the quantification needs to be limited to a finite range[^fn-copredicate-restriction].
+Additionally, to guarantee soundness later on, we require that they appear in _continous_ positions—that is, in negation normal form, when they appear under existential quantification, the quantification needs to be limited to a finite range[^fn-copredicate-restriction].
 Since the evaluation of a greatest predicate might not